clauswilke/clauswilke.github.io.old/_posts/2015-08-26-avoiding-the-official-style.md

 In this excerpt, we can identify all the major elements of the official style.
 First, we see extensive use of passive voice, such as "EXON0 is required," "*exon0* is not .&nbsp;.&nbsp;. essential," and "the .&nbsp;.&nbsp;. nucleocapsid transport process can be bypassed."
 Second, we see long strings of prepositional phrases, as in ".&nbsp;.&nbsp;. required **for** the efficient egress **of** nucleocapsids **from** the nucleus **to** the cytoplasm."
 Third, we see wordy expressions with little content, as in ".&nbsp;.&nbsp;. suggests that it may play a role in facilitating.&nbsp;.&nbsp;."

 So what can we do to avoid this style?
-A set of five simple editing guidelines provides a handy toolkit for more pleasant, less official-sounding prose:
+A set of five simple editing guidelines provides a handy toolkit for writing more pleasant, less official-sounding prose:

 1. Locate prepositions and *is* forms.
 2. Identify the action and put it into a simple verb.